Ernakulam: Print

-Major Malayalam newspapers published in Ernakulam include Malayala Manorama, Mathrubhumi, Janmabhoomi, Madhyamam, Deshabhimani, Deepika, Kerala Kaumudi, Thejas, Metro Vartha, Siraj Daily, Varthamanam, Janayugam, Kochi Vartha and Veekshanam.
+Major Malayalam newspapers published in Ernakulam include Malayala Manorama, Mathrubhumi, Janmabhoomi, Madhyamam, Deshabhimani, Deepika, Kerala Kaumudi, Metro Vartha, Siraj Daily, Varthamanam, Janayugom, Kochi Vartha and Veekshanam.

 Popular English newspapers include Deccan Chronicle, The Times of India, The Hindu, and The New Indian Express.
 A number of evening papers are also published from the city.

 Newspapers in other regional languages like Hindi, Kannada, Tamil and Telugu are also sold in large numbers.

 Being the seat of the Cochin Stock Exchange, a number of financial publications are also published in the city.
-These include The Economic Times, Business Line, The Business Standard and The Financial Express.
+These include The Economic Times, Business Line, Business Standard and The Financial Express.

 Prominent magazines and religious publications like the Sathyadeepam and The Week are also published.